anilvpatel21/snapurl/README.md

 **SnapURL** is a Go-based command-line application that downloads content from URLs listed in a CSV file and saves them into `.txt` files.
 It supports concurrent downloading and allows you to specify various parameters such as the input file path and maximum download concurrency.

 ---
+## Prerequisites

+Before running this application, you need to install **Go** on your machine.

+### Install Go

+To install Go, follow the instructions provided by the official Go documentation:

+- Visit the Go installation page: [https://go.dev/doc/install](https://go.dev/doc/install)
+- Follow the installation instructions for your operating system.

+---

 ## Installation